iBotPeaches/ctf-2021/README.md

  * IE (A 1000 point question can only decay to 850)
  * All hints should cost a max of 15% of the question
  * Categories are Web / Steganography / "File/Text" / Cryptography / RE / Laravel

+## Thanks

+ * Sourcetoad for funding CTFd license
+ * Sourcetoad for giving 4 hours with all engineers for a challenge.
+ * We (Sourcetoad) [may](https://www.sourcetoad.com/careers/) be hiring.
+Take a look!